ChampyTech/useful-websites/README.md

-# useful-websites
-A curated list of useful websites you can use directly from your browser: no downloads, no installs, just click and go.
+# 🌐 A Curated List of Useful Websites
+A collection of browser-based websites and tools you can use instantly: no downloads or installations required.
+Designed with clean HTML and CSS, this project showcases a minimalist approach to listing super useful online utilities.
 Perfect for productivity, learning, and everyday tasks.

+© 2025 - Created by <a href="https://github.com/ChampyTech" target="_blank">ChampyTech</a></p>